Sajjon/TCASendBug/README.md

 This demo app is using TCA version `1.4.2` - but we have been experiencing this bug for a long time with much older TCA version than that.

+**Possibly the bug might stem from SwiftUI itself...?
+I do not know!**

 # Demo

 In the demo below, notice how we by using standard configuration never proceeded to the green "Success" screen.
 But when restarting the app, and changing either the toggle (i.e. **not** nilling `destination`) or lowering the duration of the scan to `100` ms, the flow succeds and we proceed to the green "Success" screen.